Books and pamphlets about New College, Oxford and Winchester College

 New College Library’s Colleges of St Mary Winton Collection holds around 200 books, pamphlets, and journal article off-prints relating to the life and history of the two linked educational institutions, dedicated to the Virgin Mary, founded by William of Wykeham (1324–1404).
 Winchester College was founded in 1382 as the feeder school for New College, Oxford, founded in 1379; this double foundation provided the model for King Henry VI’s subsequent founding of Eton College (1440) and King’s College, Cambridge (1441), New College’s sister college.

-New College and Winchester share the same motto, “Manners Makyth Man”, devised by William of Wykeham, as well as the same coat of arms.
+New College and Winchester share the same motto, “Manners Makyth Man”, devised by William of Wykeham, as well as the same crest.

 The Collection is a closed-access one; items cannot be browsed on open shelves, but should be requested in person via the Library Office or by sending an email request.
 Some of the items are borrowable, and some are confined to usage within the Library only.